a-kh-sabzi/siamese-network/README.md

 ## Siamese Network

 Sometimes the number of classes are dynamic or the number of samples per class is small.
 In these cases, we can't use normal networks.
-Because, we either have to retrain them as the number of classes change or the number of samples won't be enough to train an accurate network.
+Because, we either have to retrain them as the number of classes changes or the number of samples won't be enough to train an accurate network.
 A solution to these problems is to use siamese networks.

 Normal networks output a class label for classifying problems.
 But siamese networks output a similarity score that compares the two inputs of the network.
 These networks are made from two twin sub-networks that share their weights.
 Each of these sub-networks takes an input and extracts their features.
 Then these features are used to compare the inputs.